 What Is Speed Reading?

 On average, an adult can read somewhere between 200 to 300 words per minute.
-With speed reading, you can read around 1500 words per minute.
-Yes, that sounds impossible, but it is true.
+With speed reading skills, you can read much faster—around 1500 words per minute.
+Yes, that sounds impossible, but it’s true.

 In order to understand how this skill works, you first need to know how the reading process works inside a human’s brain.